sciZer0/7/v/README.md

 At best, such an extremely deflationary nature of tokenomics should result in a great rise in the voting power of Vote Token over time.

-<p>&nbsp</p>

-# How is this all possible?

-<h1 align="center">Abstract</h1>

-The main point of blockchain technology is to just build a permissionless system whose pre-programmed work is extremely hard – implying, impossible  – to stop.

-On the other hand, the main task of developers is to build this super sustainable working system, simultaneously, being maximally efficient.

-But not everyone in the industry understands the main point of blockchain technology and the main task of developers.

-And this is the initial problem of each of the existing blockchains.

-## How Progress in Understanding Started